 This mini pump is compatible with Presta and Schrader valves and you switch easily between the two thanks to an adjustable head that you can screw onto the hose.

-The hose is stored inside the pump, so it is completely protected from dirt or debris while you’re riding.
+The hose is stored inside the bike air pump, so it is completely protected from dirt or debris while you’re riding.
 The hose also includes a gauge that will show you the exact pressure in your tires.

 The best thing about this pump is that you can first attach the hose to the valve and then attach the pump to the hose via a magnetic connection.
 Therefore, you don’t have to fiddle with the entire pump while placing it on the valve.

-This pump also has a built-in CO2 canister, so you don’t have to carry a separate one which will save you room and weight.
+This bicycle pump also has a built-in CO2 canister, so you don’t have to carry a separate one which will save you room and weight.

 Best CO2 Bike Pumps